mesmacosta/datacatalog-util/tutorials/filesets/TUTORIAL.ENRICH.md

 ## Intro

-This tutorial will walk you through the execution of the Data Catalog Util Load Filesets CLI.
+This tutorial will walk you through the execution of the Data Catalog Util Enrich Filesets CLI.

 ## Python CLI